-In the last months I've been working with my colleagues at Macmillan Science and Education on an open data portal that makes available to the public many of the taxonomies and ontologies we use internally for organising the content we publish.
+In recent months, I've been working with my colleagues at Macmillan Science and Education on an open data portal that makes available to the public many of the taxonomies and ontologies we use internally for organizing the content we publish.

 This is part of our ongoing involvement with linked data and semantic technologies, aimed both at leveraging these tools to the end of transforming the publishing workflow into a more dynamic platform, and at contributing to the evolving web of open data with a rich dataset of scientific articles metadata.

 The articles dataset includes metadata about all articles published by the Nature journal, of course.
-But not only: the Scientific American, Nature Medicine, Nature Genetics and many other titles are also part of it (note: the full list can be downloaded as raw data here).
+But it's not limited to that: Scientific American, Nature Medicine, Nature Genetics, and many other titles are also included (note: the full list can be downloaded as raw data here).

 The first diagram shows how many articles have been published each year since 1845 (the start year of Scientific American).
-Nature began only a few years later in 1869; the curve getting steeper in the 90s instead corresponds to the exponential increase in publications due to the progressive specialisation of scientific journals (e.g. all the nature-branded titles).
+Nature began only a few years later in 1869.
+The curve getting steeper in the 1990s corresponds to the exponential increase in publications due to the progressive specialization of scientific journals (e.g., all the Nature-branded titles).

 In order to create the charts I played around with a nifty example from Mike Bostock (http://bl.ocks.org/mbostock/3902569) and added a couple of extra things to it.